apache/cassandra-java-driver/manual/core/non_blocking/README.md

 could not be used in non-blocking contexts, making UUID generation a difficult issue to solve.

 Moreover, this method is used in a few places internally.
-This situation was unfortunate because lock-freedom enforcement tools could report calls to that method, and it is currently not possible to suppress these calls.
-Thanks to [JAVA-2449], released with driver 4.10, `Uuids.random()` became a non-blocking call and random UUIDs can now be safely generated in non-blocking applications.
+This situation was unfortunate because lock-freedom enforcement tools could report calls to that method, but it was impossible to suppress these calls.
+Thanks to [JAVA-2449], released with driver 4.10.0, `Uuids.random()` became a non-blocking call and random UUIDs can now be safely generated in non-blocking applications.

 [`Uuids.random()`]: https://docs.datastax.com/en/drivers/java/latest/com/datastax/oss/driver/api/core/uuid/Uuids.html#random--
 [JAVA-2449]: https://datastax-oss.atlassian.net/browse/JAVA-2449